-The refresh of clinic results on the website www.PartnerForQualityCare.org will occur in July 2014.
-Q Corp's public reporting criteria were revised in 2013 by the Measurement and Reporting Committee.
-Beginning in 2013, public reporting is limited to clinics with three or more practicing primary care providers and at least 30 patients in the measure.
+Data is publicly reported through Q Corp's Compare Your Care initiative: http://q-corp.org/compare-your-care.
+It is updated twice a year.
+Public reporting is limited to clinics with three or more practicing primary care providers and at least 30 patients in a measure.
 Clinics receiving reports for the first time have one round of private reports before their data will be considered for public reporting.
 Clinics with less than three primary care providers will not have their scores reported on the public website, though they will continue to receive private reports from the initiative and may opt-in to public reporting by contacting Q Corp.
-Clinics have the opportunity to review their data prior to the refresh of public scores, during the medical group review period (May 1-31, 2014).
+Clinics have the opportunity to review their data prior to the refresh of public scores, during the medical group review period.

 Q Corp has established policies for groups that wish to have their data reconsidered and groups that believe they have special circumstances that should exclude them from public reporting.
-These policies are available at http://q-corp.org/reports/provider-reports.
-Requests are due by May 31, 2014.
 Access to the portal is required to provide patient-level feedback to Q Corp, and to request that your data (scores) be reconsidered.